The Residence Halls at the University of Montana are designed for single students and provide housing during Fall and

 - Social - The Resident Assistant staff host social and educational events for students to connect with others in their community and across campus.
 Students also have the convenience of attending events in the UC and activities hosted by clubs and organizations across campus.

 - Affordability - Everything you need is available for one affordable price, and you do not have to pay separate utility bills including heat, electric, water, Internet, and cable.
 Plus, you do not have to split costs with a roommate!

 - Safety - Campus Police and Residence Life Staff are available 24/7 as resources for students.
 In a Fall 2012 survey, 98% of respondents agreed or strongly agreed that they felt safe in their Residence Hall community.

-- Dining - Students have three meal plan options, several dining locations to choose from, and access to a nutritionist/dietitian to help them with any dietary questions or concerns.
+- Dining - Students have two meal plan options, several dining locations to choose from, and access to a nutritionist/dietitian to help them with any dietary questions or concerns.